WebReflection/sabayon/README.md

 <sup>**Social Media Photo by [You Le](https://unsplash.com/@le_y0u) on [Unsplash](https://unsplash.com/)**</sup>

-#### Background

-Both [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer) and some [Atomics](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics) operations require special headers to work out of the box.

-This has been an endless source of pain for various projects, where the suggested solutions can be summarized as such:

-  * there is no way around the fact to enable both technologies one needs [special headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cross-Origin-Embedder-Policy) to have native functionality and performance and this is still the preferred way to use these APIs
-  * a *ServiceWorker* based workaround, such as [mini-coi](https://github.com/WebReflection/mini-coi#readme), could be used to automatically enable, whenever it's possible, those headers where it's not possible to change these otherwise (like on *GitHub pages* or other similar hosts)
-    * ... and yet, even using *mini-coi* might create friction for edge cases where embedding *YouTube* content or other 3rd party domains might not like augmented headers for their services
-  * there is no *polyfill* for any of these primitives, one that can actually be used as "*drop-in*" replacement for all the globals that surround this part of the Web (*SharedArrayBuffer*, *Int32Array*, *Atomics.wait*, *Atomics.waitAsync* and *Atomics.notify*)

-This **project goal** is to **enable all of that**, like a polyfill would do, without needing to patch anything at the global context level 🎉

-P.S. this module also enables out of the box *Firefox* missing `notifyAsync` via its own logic.

 ## Usage

 These examples represent a dual-exchange between tha *Main* thread and the *Worker* one.